Judecoin/judecoin/contrib/depends/README.md

 ### Usage

-To build dependencies for the current arch+OS, from this working directory:
+To build dependencies for the current arch+OS:

 ```bash
 make